Follow these guidelines to setup your Jellyfish for Davinci Resolve Collaboration.

 Please note: Putting the database and the internet on the same switch and cabling may lead to DaVinci being less responsive in collaboration mode.

-Please also note: you need to all be on the same version of Resolve.
+Please also note: All workstations need to be on the same version of Resolve.

-In order for all of you to access the database on the server in collaboration mode, you need to be on the same netmask.
+In order for everyone to access the database on the Jellyfish in collaboration mode, you need to be on the same netmask.
 That means that all computers need to access the Jellyfish through the same port.
-Typically we recommend our customers to have a direct connection to a 10G port and then a second connection to a switch that is going to a different port of the Jellyfish which is what you will have as well.
+We recommend our customers to have a direct connection for media / data to a 10G port, and a second connection to a switch that is connected to a different port of the Jellyfish.

-The switch connection.
-Let's say you are connecting the switch to port 10 of the Jellyfish.
+For the switch connection, let's say you are connecting the switch to port 10 of the Jellyfish.
 This port has the following IP: 172.27.10.250.
-You can read about the default port configuration here.
+You can read about the Jellyfish's default port configuration here.

 Then you will connect the Resolve client machines to the switch and set them up to have IP addresses for the interface that is going to the switch with IP addresses in the same netmask but a different ID for each computer, that is also different from the server ID (250).
 Here is our suggestion

 The database on the server-side is an on and off switch.
 You can do it very quickly in Jellyfish Manager.
 Simply go to Advanced and you will see a Resolve Database toggle that you just need to switch on.